kjemmett/thesis/README.md

 This thesis contains results from the following publications

 1. **K. Emmett**, D. Rosenbloom, P. Camara, and R. Rabadan, "Parametric inference using persistence diagrams: A case study in population genetics," in *ICML Workshop on Topological Methods in Machine Learning*.
 2014.
-2. **K. Emmett** and R. Rabadan, "Characterizing scales of genetic recombination and antibiotic resistance in pathogenic bacteria using topological data analysis," in Brain Informatics and Health, ser.
-Lecture Notes in Computer Science, vol. 8609, Springer, 2014, pp. 540–551. doi: 10.1007/978-3-319-09891-3_49.
+2. **K. Emmett** and R. Rabadan, "Characterizing scales of genetic recombination and antibiotic resistance in pathogenic bacteria using topological data analysis," in *Brain Informatics and Health*, 2014.
-3. **K. Emmett** and R. Rabadan, "Quantifying reticulation in phylogenetic complexes using homology," in *BICT 2015 Special Track on Topology-driven bio-inspired methods and models for complex systems (TOPDRIM4BIO)*.
-2015.
+3. **K. Emmett** and R. Rabadan, "Quantifying reticulation in phylogenetic complexes using homology," in *BICT 2015 Special Track on Topology-driven bio-inspired methods and models for complex systems (TOPDRIM4BIO)*, 2015.
-4. **K. Emmett**, B. Schweinhart and R. Rabadan, "Multiscale Topology of Chromatin Folding," in *BICT 2015 Special Track on Topology-driven bio-inspired methods and models for complex systems (TOPDRIM4BIO)*.
-2015.
+4. **K. Emmett**, B. Schweinhart and R. Rabadan, "Multiscale Topology of Chromatin Folding," in *BICT 2015 Special Track on Topology-driven bio-inspired methods and models for complex systems (TOPDRIM4BIO)*, 2015.
 5. **K. Emmett**, D. Rosenbloom, J. Chan, and R. Rabadan, "Applying Topological Principles to Genomic Analysis," in *Microbe Magazine*.
 2015. [link]

 Other papers written and contributed to during this period include

 6. **Emmett, K.**, A. Lee, H. Khiabanian, and R. Rabadan, "High-resolution genomic surveillance of 2014 ebolavirus using shared subclonal variants," in *PLoS currents*, 7.
 2015.
-7. R. Melamed, **K. Emmett**, C. Madubata, A. Rzhetsky, and R. Rabadan, "Genetic similarity between cancers and comorbid Mendelian diseases identifies candidate driver genes," in *Nature Communications*, 6, 7033.
+7. R. Melamed, **K. Emmett**, C. Madubata, A. Rzhetsky, and R. Rabadan, "Genetic similarity between cancers and comorbid Mendelian diseases identifies candidate driver genes," in *Nature Communications*, 6:7033.
 2015.
 8. P. Camara, D. Rosenbloom, **K. Emmett**, A. Levine, and R. Rabadan.
 "Fine-scale resolution of human recombination using topological data analysis," in *Cell Systems*, in press.
 2016.
 9. K. Walters, **K. Emmett**, J. Chan, D. Meroz, A. Karasin, S. Fan, G. Neumann, N. Ben-Tal, R. Rabadan, and Y. Kawaoka, "Identification of host-specific amino acids in the influenza virus PB2 polymerase subunit using machine learning approaches," in *Journal of Virology*, 2016 (in preparation).
 10. **K. Emmett**, J. Rosenstein, J.W. van de Meent, K. Shepard, & C. Wiggins.
-Statistical Inference for Nanopore Sequencing with a Biased Random Walk Model. *Biophysical journal*, 108(8), 1852-1855.
+"Statistical Inference for Nanopore Sequencing with a Biased Random Walk Model," in *Biophysical journal*, 108:8, 1852-1855.
 2015.
 11. D. Bellin, H. Sakhtah, J. Rosenstein, P. Levine, J. Thimot, **K. Emmett**, L. Dietrich, K. Shepard.
 "Integrated circuit-based electrochemical sensor for spatially resolved detection of redox-active metabolites in biofilms," in *Nature Communucations* 5.
 2014.
-12. S. Hill, L. Heiser, et al. **HPN-DREAM Consortium**, "Inferring causal molecular networks: empirical assessment through a community-based effort," in *Nature Methods*.
+12. S. Hill, L. Heiser, *et al.* **HPN-DREAM Consortium**, "Inferring causal molecular networks: empirical assessment through a community-based effort," in *Nature Methods*.
 2016.